medialab/xan/docs/cmd/rename.md

     -s, --select <arg>     Select the columns to rename.
 See 'xan select -h' for the full syntax.
 Note that given selection must not include a same column more than once.
     -p, --prefix <prefix>  Prefix to add to all column names.
+Will be used with 0-based column indices when used with -n/--no-headers.
     -x, --suffix <suffix>  Suffix to add to all column names.
+Will be used with 0-based column indices when used with -n/--no-headers.
     -S, --slugify          Transform the column name so that they are safe to be used as identifiers.
 Will typically replace whitespace & dashes with underscores, drop accentuation